wes-chen/build-a-website/lesson-04/README.md

 ### Syntax
 CSS code comprises some basic parts: the selector, the property name, and the value.
 Let's look at a diagram of it.
 <img src="syntax.png"/>
-Each part has a different meaning:
 <ul>
 <li>`p`: This is the <strong>selector</strong> we talked about just now.
 It means that, we are selecting all the elements with tag `p`.
-In addition to selecting by the name of the tag, we can also select by id or class, which is covered later in this lesson.</li>
+In addition to selecting by the name of the tag, we can also select by id or class, which is covered later in this lesson.</li> \
+<li>`color`: This is the property of the p element that we want to modify.
+Here, we are saying that, we want to modify the "color" property of all elements with tag p.
+There are bunch of all other properties that you can use to make more complex modifications.</li>
+<li>`value`: This is the value that we want to set our color property to.
+Here we are saying that we want to set the color to red. </li>
 </ul>
+It is important that, first, for each line of css code use write, we must put a semicolon `;` at the end.
+This tells your computer that you have finished one sentence and are beginning the next sentence; second, put all CSS code like `color: red;` inside of curly braces `{...}`.

+If your CSS code does not work as intended, for example, the paragraph does not turn red after you set the color to red, it is good to check if you used the syntax correctly.

+### Challenge 1: create your first CSS code
+Make the text inside of h1 tags green.

+Here is the starter code: <a href="index.html"><a/>